e-fx/e-fx.github.io/_posts/2023-12-14-European currencies displayed a subdued performance.md

 layout: post
 title: European currencies displayed a subdued performance
-subtitle: with both the Euro and the Pound exhibiting signs of weakness. description:European currencies displayed a subdued performance, with both the Euro and the Pound exhibiting signs of weakness.
+subtitle: with both the Euro and the Pound exhibiting signs of weakness.
+description: European currencies displayed a subdued performance, with both the Euro and the Pound exhibiting signs of weakness.
 image: https://e-fx.github.io/assets/img/news-20231214.jpg
 category: news
 tags: